NixOS/rfcs/rfcs/0108-nixos-containers.md

 * When activating a new config on the host, the following things happen:
   * If the setting `Parameter=` in the container's `.nspawn`-unit is the only thing that has changed, a `reload` will be done.
-This parameter contains the `init`-script for the container's NixOS and only changes if the container's NixOS config changes.
+This parameter contains the `init`-script for the container's NixOS and changes every time the container's NixOS config changes.
   * If anything else changes, `systemd-nspawn@container-name.service` will be scheduled for a restart which effectively reboots the container.
 * This behavior can be turned off completely which means that the container where this is turned